evg-dragalev/ribtractor/README.md

 - Create button to save markup from constructor page
 - Implement removal of markups
+- Implement image selection for markup
+- Implement lists of names for markup
+- Add calcuation of cost for selected options

 ## Getting Started with Create React App